-- Engage in collaborative discussions with partner agencies, jurisdictions, boards, and committees to ensure that the perspectives and concerns of all relevant parties are addressed when making regional decisions that impact transportation facilities. - Work with MTC and other agencies to implement regional initiatives such as One Bay Area Grant (OBAG) and PDA development strategies. - Implement the Actions in this Action Plan, and other projects and programs as needed, to achieve and maintain the RTOs in this Action Plan. - Consider safety as a top priority when designing new or modified travel corridors to be consistent with Countywide Vision Zero. - Support growth in downtowns, PDAs, transit priority areas, and other areas well-served by transit, so as to lessen reliance on SOVs. - Promote transportation alternatives to reduce demand on existing facilities in lieu of widening roadways and further impacting the natural environment. - Support land use decisions that improve jobs-housing balance. - Coordinate with economic development agencies and nongovernmental organizations to attract new employment to housing-rich areas. - Improve transit and active transportation access to PDAs. - Recognize, support, and subsidize transit as an essential and free or very low-cost service for transit-dependent people. - Consider complete corridors, complete streets, and bicycle and pedestrian needs in all neighborhood and roadway planning and design efforts. - Continue to develop a seamless connection between bicycling and transit. - Ensure the active transportation network is attractive for all users by maintaining facilities in good working order, including pavement condition, vegetation along facilities, and debris removal. - Focus bicycle and pedestrian network efforts on closing gaps in the planned low-stress bicycle network, connecting key destinations such as downtowns, transit hubs, and major recreation areas. - Work to minimize congestion and maintain RTOs on the vehicular roadway network, while also prioritizing improvements and projects that support modes other than SOVs. - Support Transportation Demand Management (TDM) programs that reduce VMT, improve access to transit, and increase transit ridership. - Encourage local jurisdictions to develop objective design standards to support the development of transit-oriented communities. - Continue to expand coordination between Contra Costa and neighboring counties (including Alameda, Solano, and Marin) to reduce SOV travel along the I-80 corridor.
+- Engage in collaborative discussions with partner agencies, jurisdictions, boards, and committees to ensure that the perspectives and concerns of all relevant parties are addressed when making regional decisions that impact transportation facilities. - Work with MTC and other agencies to implement regional initiatives such as One Bay Area Grant (OBAG) and/PDA development strategies. - Implement the Actions in this Action Plan, and other projects and programs as needed, to achieve and maintain the RTOs in this Action Plan. - Consider safety as a top priority when designing new or modified travel corridors to be consistent with Countywide Vision Zero. - Support growth in downtowns, priority development areas (PDAs), transit priority areas, and other areas well-served by transit, so as to lessen reliance on single-occupancy vehiclesSOVs. - Promote transportation alternatives to reduce demand on existing facilities in lieu of widening roadways and further impacting the natural environment. - Support land use decisions that improve jobs-housing balance. - Coordinate with economic development agencies and non-governmental organizations to attract new employment to housing-rich areas. - Improve transit and active transportation access to PDAs. - Recognize, support, and subsidize transit as an essential and free or very low-cost service for transit-dependent people. - Consider complete corridors, complete streets, and bicycle and pedestrian needs in all neighborhood and roadway planning and design efforts. - Continue to develop a seamless connection between bicycling and transit. - Ensure the active transportation network is attractive for all users by maintaining facilities in good working order, including pavement condition, vegetation along facilities, and debris removal. - Focus bicycle and pedestrian network efforts on closing gaps in the planned low-stress bikebicycle network, connecting key destinations such as downtowns, transit hubs, and major recreation areas. - Work to minimize congestion and maintain RTOs on the vehicular roadway network, while also prioritizing improvements and projects that support modes other than single-occupant vehicles, SOVs. - Support Transportation Demand Management (TDM) programs that reduce vehicle miles traveled (VMT), improve access to transit, and increase transit ridership. - Encourage local jurisdictions to develop objective design standards to support the development of transit-oriented communities. - Continue to expand coordination between Contra Costa and neighboring counties (including Alameda, Solano, and Marin) to reduce single-occupant vehicle SOV travel along the I-80 corridor.